defano/wyldcard/README.md

 ## Functions

-A function is similar to a command in that both direct HyperTalk to perform some task.
-However, functions represent (_return_) a value, and therefore can appear as a term in an expression.
+Like a command, a function directs HyperTalk to perform some task.
+However, functions represent (return) a value, and therefore can appear as a term in an expression.
+For example, `3 / the average of "1, 2, 3"` is a legal expression.

 HyperCard provides a suite of built-in functions as well as the ability for a user to script new ones of their own creation.